KonduruVijay/Github-Commands/README.md

 # Github-Commands
-Description and use of gith and github at a single place
+Description and use of git and github.
+This only depicts the the git commands and their use.